 Please pray for the FFC, the needed gift of property and the timely sale of the two current facilities.
 Our latest summary:

-- The FFC has an unanimously-approved assignment from the October 2014 Annual Session to sell and combine the IMC and MBA office buildings.
+- The FFC has a unanimously approved assignment from the October 2014 Annual Session to sell and combine the IMC and MBA office building.
 Expenses must stay within the amount received from the sales.

 - The current anticipated income from the sale of both buildings is not adequate to build on undeveloped property.